 Ques.
 Which is the most-scoring chapter in Class 12 Biology?

 Ans.
 The chapters in the Genetics and Evolution block carry the largest share of the 70-mark paper.
-Among individual chapters, the priority six listed in the Where to Start section above together deliver 39 of 70 board marks.
+Among single chapters, the priority six in the Where to Start section above together give 39 of 70 board marks.

 Ques.
 How should I structure my Class 12 Biology preparation?

 Ans.
-Build chapter by chapter, prioritising the high-weightage units.
-Use the NCERT Book and Notes for concepts, the NCERT Solutions for back-exercise, the Exemplar for harder practice, and the Formula Sheet for the last week.
-The full-year plan above sketches the concept → application → revision arc most toppers settle into.
+Build chapter by chapter, and put the high-weightage units first.
+Use the NCERT Book and Notes for concepts, the NCERT Solutions for the back-exercise, the Exemplar for harder practice, and the Formula Sheet for the last week.
+The full-year plan above shows the concept, application, and revision arc that most toppers follow.

 Comments